Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 • remaining_quota=1 with current_replicas=max_replicas,

-This protects against a narrow patch that closes one example and leaves an equivalent failure nearby.
+This protects against a narrow patch that closes one example and leaves an equivalent failure next to it.

 In CI such a run is represented as a sequence of commands.
 The first check validates the schema.
 The second runs the duel.
-The third requires a journal record:
+The third requires an entry in the journal:

-> [project script]lint_spec.py and lint_validation.py are project gateways here; runnable duel analog see in examples/tribunal/README.md.
+> [project script]lint_spec.py and lint_validation.py are project gates here; see the runnable analog of the duel in examples/tribunal/README.md.

 python3 scripts/spec_ci/lint_spec.py spec/incident-autoscale.md